 Hence, “Grandma X Urinating Violently In My Room” can be a simple mnemonic to remember the list of words Gamma, X-Ray, Ultraviolet, Visible Light, Infrared, Microwave and Radiowave.
 Incidentally, this is an actual mnemonics that tutors teach Physics students who are learning about the topic on the electromagnetic spectrum.

-There are numerous other types of mnemonics that students can come up with to greatly assist them to remember words and long lists of words in various topics.
+There are numerous other types of mnemonics that students can come up with to greatly assist them to remember words and long lists of words in various topics such as halal food in singapore.
 The key thing to note is that the mnemonic does not have to be perfect or bombastic, rather it just has to be something that appeals and is relatable to the students.